-My personal story of growing up in the hills of Appalachia provides the inspiration for my work as a writer.
+My personal story of growing up in the hills of Appalachia inspires all my work.

 I am number eight of nine kids and from a holler in West Virginia.
-Going hungry is one aspect of growing up in poverty and something that taught my brothers and sisters and me how to deal with adversity and develop resilience.
-One thing I’ve learned, though, is that resilience isn’t necessarily about “toughing it out” so much as it is about tapping into your spirit.
+Growing up in poverty taught me to see adversity as an opportunity for personal growth.
+I have learned that navigating adversity isn’t necessarily about “toughing it out” so much as it is about tapping into your spirit.
 Spiritual energy runs through our veins—it’s the life force that sustains us during hardship and lights us up on the other side of it.
 It’s when I have forgotten or ignored my spirit that I’ve suffered longer and harder than I needed to.
-My aim is to inspire others to remember, and draw on, their own resilience—their own spiritual energy—through my work as a writer and teacher.
+My aim is to inspire others to remember, and draw on, their own spiritual energy through my work as a writer, teacher and breath coach.

-- My unpublished manuscript, Glowing Houses: An Appalachian Girl’s Memoir, was awarded 2nd place in the Pacific Northwest Writers Association Literary Contest in the nonfiction/memoir category.
-I have a completed draft (~86, 000 words) and a full proposal that includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; full bio; and three sample chapters.
-My blog post, What’s Your Memoir About, provides a piece of the synopsis.
+- My unpublished manuscript, Glowing Houses: A Memoir, was awarded 2nd place in the Pacific Northwest Writers Association Literary Contest in the nonfiction/memoir category.
+I have a completed draft (~87, 000 words) and a full proposal that includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; full bio; and three sample chapters.

 - The Eight Aspects of God: A Pathway to Bliss, is a treatise on spiritual living encapsulated into a short and easy-to-read volume.
 Each sentence is full of wisdom and practical information you can apply to your life today, right this second.
 It was named a Finalist in the 2013 National Indie Excellence Book Awards.